teay-nguyen/TEMPEST_001/README.md

 ![Logo](logo.png)

-# INTRO
+# OVERVIEW

 The TEMPEST Chess Engine is an open-source minimal chess engine with features you would find in a mediocre chess engine
-This engine utilizes the UCI protocol and is a terminal based engine
+This engine is an incomplete terminal based engine with no UCI options implemented yet
 The estimate NPS for this engine is around 10K to 60K nodes per second, dependant on how good your machine is

 ## Installation